Understanding your health

 Postural correction Modify movements that maintain symptoms

-Osteoarthritis cannot be cured, as it is a degenerative process that cannot be reversed.
-However, treatment can completely eliminate the symptoms associated with knee osteoarthritis, even if the osteoarthritis remains present in the joint.
-Find out what to expect from physiotherapy treatment.
+Osteoarthritis itself cannot be cured, as it's a wear-and-tear process that doesn't reverse.
+However, treatment can completely eliminate the symptoms associated with knee osteoarthritis, even if the condition remains present in the joint.
+Discover what to expect during physiotherapy treatment.

 What can you do at home for knee osteoarthritis?

-The best thing to do is to stay active.
-Start with regular walks and mobility exercises, being mindful of any pain.
+The best thing to do is stay active.
+Start with regular walks and mobility exercises, always respecting your pain levels.
 Avoid staying in the same position for more than an hour.

 Your situation Recommendation

-Already active Continue activities that do not cause too much pain.
+Already active Continue with activities that don't cause excessive pain

 • Temporarily stop movements that are too painful, then gradually resume them.

-• Change position regularly.
-Do not remain seated or standing for more than an hour.
+• Change your position regularly.
+Don't sit or stand for more than an hour.

-• Exercise every day according to your tolerance.
-That's why regular physical activity is so important.
+• Move every day according to your tolerance.
+This is why regular physical activity is so important.

-Weight loss is one of the international recommendations for improving the symptoms of knee osteoarthritis.
-However, weight loss should be a side effect of healthier lifestyle habits, not a goal in itself.
+Weight reduction is among the international recommendations for improving knee osteoarthritis symptoms.
+However, this weight loss should be a side effect of healthier lifestyle habits, not an objective in itself.

 Focus on regular physical activity, a balanced diet, and good sleep.
 For nutritional guidance, consult a nutritionist.

-How can I reduce my chances of developing osteoarthritis of the knee?
+How can I reduce my chances of developing knee osteoarthritis?

 Regular physical activity throughout your life is the most important factor.
-Your joints are nourished by movement.
-It's like a plant that needs water.
-Aimfor 150 minutes of cardio per week, strength training twice a week, and a healthy weight.
+Your joints are nourished by movement, much like a plant needs water.
+Aim for 150 minutes of cardio per week, strength training twice a week, and maintaining a healthy weight.2

-Many people wonder whether certain activities such as running can cause osteoarthritis.
-Research findings are reassuring.
-See our article Does running cause osteoarthritis? to learn more.
+Many people wonder if certain activities, like running, can cause osteoarthritis.
+Research is reassuring.
+Consult our article Does running cause osteoarthritis? to learn more.

 Canadian Physical Activity Guidelines